Advanced Topics

 In this case, we expect and want the shell to perform word splitting to

-make each output path its own argument to nix sign-paths
+make each output path its own argument to nix sign-paths.
+Nix

 guarantees the paths will not contain any spaces, however a store path